LearnTeachCode/intro-javascript-class/week-4/4-1-functions-review-parameterizing.md

 ## Group coding challenge: Functions review

-**Open this Glitch project and then *click the link at the top of the page* to code with us: https://reviewgroup2.glitch.me/**
+:star: ***Open this Glitch project and then *click the link at the top of the page* to code with us: https://reviewgroup2.glitch.me/***

 **Our challenges:**
   1. Define a function that does nothing (just the skeleton of a function definition)